 Why Are Powerlifters Fat?

-1. To Gain Muscle More Rapidly
+- To Gain the truth about anabolic steroids Muscle More Rapidly

 Some powerlifters are overweight because they purposefully overeat in order to gain muscular mass, because “mass moves mass.”
 According to research, it is “easier” to increase muscle mass in a shorter period of time with an aggressive bulk; however, the disadvantage is that we would gain more body fat with this strategy.
 Because powerlifting is a weight class sport, aggressive bulking may boost our absolute strength (strength regardless of size) by adding muscle mass, but it may reduce our relative strength (how strong you are for your size) due to the extra fat mass.

-1. Lower Energy Consumption when Powerlifting
+- Lower Energy Consumption when Powerlifting

 Powerlifters may also be overweight because the activity requires less caloric expenditure than other sports.